Kishori Shahane: Early life and career

 Deepak Balraj Vij, a Hindi filmmaker noticed her talent.
-He did Hafta Band, Bomb Blast and two more films with her.
-During the making of Hafta Bandh in 1991, they came closer and later got married.
+He directed Hafta Bandh, Bomb Blast and two more films with her.
+During the making of Hafta Bandh in 1991, they grew closer and later got married.
 Kishori then switched over to Hindi TV serials and continued to work in Hindi and Marathi films.
 She became popular with her performance in serials like Ghar Ek Mandir, Jassi Jaisi Koi Nahin and Sindoor.

 Kishori is a classical and folk dancer.
 She has performed on stage in India and abroad.
 She also completed her music video Saavan for Venus.
 After almost 13 years, she took part in the Mrs. Gladrags Beauty Pageant show and was the Runner-up in 2003.

 As a filmmaker, her Marathi film Mohatyachi Renuka won the Maharashtra State Award 2007 for best editing.
 The film was produced and directed by Kishori.
 Her next venture Malik Ek (Hindi) was based on the life of Sai Baba and had Jackie Shroff in the lead role.
 She then launched her next Marathi film Aika Dajiba.
 She played the role of a transgender in the soap opera Shakti - Astitva Ke Ehsaas Ki, airing on Colors TV, in 2016.

-Currently, she is seen in the drama series, Ghum Hai Kisikey Pyaar Meiin, playing the role of the matriarch of the Chavan family, Bhavani.
+In 2020, she is seen in the drama series, Ghum Hai Kisikey Pyaar Meiin, playing the role of the matriarch of the Chavan family, Bhavani.
+This went on to be opined by many reviews as the most iconic villainess till date, winning her a number of Awards including Indian Television Academy Awards, Indian Telly Awards, Iconic Gold Awards for Best Actress in Negative Role.